Virus threatens 'game over' for Japan's arcades

 Every evening, Mikado goes live to 80,000 YouTube followers, streaming video-game matches as a way to reach gamers stuck at home and earn advertising money.

-Other arcades, “that keep on with business as usual, will suffer,” he warned.
+Other arcades, “that keep on with business as usual, will suffer,” Fukamachi warned.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.